 The sessions are offered by Miss Clare, who is a Hornsby trained dyslexia consultant and a member of the Dyslexia Guild.

 Miss Clare supports your child with a tailored programme according to his or her own learning needs.
-These needs are determined by an initial assessment (approx. 1 hour), an informal speaking session with you and your child to discuss personal goals, and by reference to the child’s recent school and professional reports.
+These needs are determined by initial assessments (typically 2 x 45-minute sessions), an informal speaking session with you and your child to discuss personal goals, and by reference to the child’s recent school and professional reports.

 The tailor-made programme is delivered in regular one-hour lessons, usually once or twice a week after school or at weekends.
 Progress assessments are made at regular intervals.